cas389/m5-hw8-ju-cheryl/README.md

 Setting up Flexbox for the Tablet & Desktop Versions, I utilized https://css-tricks.com/snippets/css/a-guide-to-flexbox/

 I used W3Schools in order to figure out how to create an array: https://www.w3schools.com/js/js_arrays.asp

+I used W3Schools in order to figure out how to run random numbers: https://www.w3schools.com/js/js_random.asp